awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredJava.md

-# Making Requests Using AWS Account or IAM User Credentials \- AWS SDK for Java<a name="AuthUsingAcctOrUserCredJava"></a>
+# Making requests using AWS account or IAM user credentials \- AWS SDK for Java<a name="AuthUsingAcctOrUserCredJava"></a>

 To send authenticated requests to Amazon S3 using your AWS account or IAM user credentials, do the following:
 + Use the `AmazonS3ClientBuilder` class to create an `AmazonS3Client` instance\.